-During the year, the Company has acquired additional 11.28 % stake in Zenotech Laboratories Limited (Zenotech), a subsidiary of the Company, from Daiichi Sankyo Company Ltd. for a total consideration of ₹ 53.2 Million pursuant to a share purchase agreement entered during the year.
-Post this acquisition, the Company's shareholding in Zenotech has increased from 57.56% to 68.84%.
+During the year ended March 31, 2022, the Company had acquired additional 11.28 % stake in Zenotech Laboratories Limited (Zenotech), a subsidiary of the Company, from Daiichi Sankyo Company Ltd. for a total consideration of ₹ 53.2 Million pursuant to a share purchase agreement entered during the previous year.
+Post this acquisition, the Company's shareholding in Zenotech had increased from 57.56 % to 68.84 %.

-Trade Payable Ageing
+NOTE: 74 Trade Payable Ageing